 When our raising crew is finished on site, the shell of the home is weathertight and insulated, with the windows, doors and interior partitions installed.
 From this point on, the local builder and/or the homeowner typically manage the work on site.
 If it’s a Tempo project, then Unity will provide many of the finishes and fixtures, to be installed by local tradespeople.
 In those limited cases in which Unity is able to provide Whole House service, Unity will take the project through to completion.

-Whether Whole House, Shell or Tempo, Unity provides solutions for finishing the home efficiently and predictably.
+Whether Shell, Tempo or Whole House, Unity provides solutions for finishing the home efficiently and predictably.
 The performance of the home is essentially guaranteed by the shell itself—the thick, well-insulated walls, air-tight construction and triple glazed windows.
 On the exterior of the wall panels, we preinstall strapping to create a rainscreen siding detail.
-We preinstalled chases through the insulated wall panels for items such as venting ducts, hose bibs, exterior outlets and lights.
+We preinstall chases through the insulated wall panels for items such as venting ducts, hose bibs, exterior outlets and lights.
 On the interior, the panels include a service cavity that facilitates wiring, and the studs in our interior partitions are pre-drilled for wires.
-We given consideration to where the mechanical systems will be located and ducts will be run.
+We give consideration to where the mechanical systems will be located and ducts will be run.
 And if the local builder or subs have questions, the project manager and site supervisor are available to respond.

 Exterior and Interior Finishing

 Roughing in mechanical, electrical and plumbing (MEP) systems typically begins soon after our assembly crew is done.
 Roofing, exterior trim and siding can be installed concurrently.
 Once the MEP systems are in place and signed off, interior finishes such as sheetrock, flooring, tile and trim are installed.
 Cabinetry is installed in the kitchen and bathrooms, and then the finish plumbing and electrical work can commence.